 It’s tempting to think that if a 2.5-ton unit would work well for your home, then a 3-ton unit would work even better.
 On one level, the logic makes sense.
 The unit is more powerful, which theoretically means that it would run less often, saving you money and wear on the unit.

 While it’s true that the unit would cool your house rapidly, it’s not true that this would save you money.
 A unit that is too big for a dwelling will turn on and cool the house quickly, but then it would shut off before going through the entire cooling cycle.
-Heat would quickly enter into your house, prompting the unit to kick back on, run for a few minutes, and then turn off again.
+Heat would quickly enter your house, prompting the unit to kick back on, run for a few minutes, and then turn off again.
 This constant on-off cycle is far from energy efficient and would drive up your electric bill.

 A unit that is too small, on the other hand, will run constantly.
 It may keep your home cool and comfortable, but it’ll have to work around the clock to do so, and your energy bill will reflect that.